lfn3/undertaker/docs/coming-from-test-check.md

 ### Changes to generators

-The most obvious changes are the generators.
-A lot of them are based around java primitives, for instance the `int` generator will only emit values representable as java primitive ints: -2147483648 to 2147483647.
+A lot of generators are based around java primitives, for instance the `int` generator will only emit values representable as java primitive ints: -2147483648 to 2147483647.
 `nat` and `large-integer` are still available if you don't need or want primitives.

 I was able to remove many of the combinator generators, for example `fmap` can just be done with function